Your directors are pleased to present the 36th annual report for the year ended 31March 2020.

 A detailed report on the Management Discussion and Analysis in terms of Regulation 34of SEBI's Listing Regulations is provided as a separate chapter in the annual report.

 BOARD OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-There is no change in KMP during the year under review.
+There has been no other change in any other key managerial personnel during the yearunder review.

 APPOINTMENT OF DIRECTORS AND REMUNERATION POLICY

 The assessment and appointment of members to the board is based on a combination ofcriterion that includes ethics personal and professional stature domain expertisegender diversity and specific qualifications required for the position.